K-PranavEswar/brotracks/README.md

-Here is a **perfect, professional, complete `README.md`** tailored exactly for your **BroTracks** folder structure and features.

-You can directly copy–paste this into your GitHub repository.

----

 # 🚖 **BroTracks – Smart School Transport Tracking System**

 *A secure fleet & student ride management platform built using PHP, MySQL, JavaScript and Bootstrap.*